ttlew/conversation/dialog-overview.md

   </tr>
   <tr>
     <td>welcome</td>
     <td>This condition is evaluated as true during the first dialog turn (when the conversation starts), only if the initial request from the application does not contain any user input.
 It is evaluated as false in all subsequent dialog turns.
 The **Welcome** node is triggered by this condition.
-Typically, a node with this condition is used to greet the user, for example, to display a message such as "Welcome to our Pizza ordering app."</td>
+Typically, a node with this condition is used to greet the user, for example, to display a message such as `Welcome to our Pizza ordering app.`</td>
   </tr>
   </table>